Give Shy Press Release Headlines the Strength

 To make the most of your press release sub-headline, use power words.
 Don’t repeat information that you included in the headline.
 If you had trouble making your headline short enough, you could use the information that you removed in your sub-headline.
 It’s a great way to make use of space.

-What is the Best Press Release Headline Format?
+What Is the Best Press Release Headline Format?

 There are many examples of press releases online, and they’re not all formatted the same.
 The way that you format your press release headline won’t necessarily make or break the results, but some practices could deter journalists from reading further.